 Non branded credit cards – The American Express Gold Card

-The American Express Gold card offers 20,000 AMEX membership points (if you use my referral link, you earn an additional 2,000 points) after spending £2,000 in 2 months following your application.
+The American Express Gold card offers 20,000 AMEX membership points (if you use my AMEX Gold card, you earn an additional 2,000 points) after spending £2,000 in 2 months following your application.

 You also earn 1 membership point per £1 and can convert these into British Airways Avios at a rate of 1:1.